languagetool-org/languagetool-org.github.io/how-to-make-a-languagetool-release.md

 * set a tag in git: `git tag -a vX.Y -m 'version X.Y'`
 * push the tag: `git push origin vX.Y`

-## Releasing the ZIP and OXT for end-users
+## Releasing the ZIP for end-users

 * check out the new tag from git and run `mvn clean package`
 * copy the stand-alone LT to a path with a space and test some sentences